microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/opentypeextension-post-opentypeextension.md

 - The type `microsoft.graph.openTypeExtension`.
 - The extension name "Com.Contoso.Referral".
-- Additional data to be stored as 3 custom properties in the JSON payload: `companyName`, `dealValue`, and `expirationDate`.
+- Additional data to be stored as three custom properties in the JSON payload: `companyName`, `dealValue`, and `expirationDate`.

 # [HTTP](#tab/http)